meyermanagement/mega-history/README.md

 **Enhanced history tracking on objects.**:
 * Track as many fields as desired, beyond Salesforce limits
 * Track objects that you can't normally track, ie. AccountTeamMember, CampaignMember, OpportunityContactRole, etc...
-* Prioritize & highlight certain fields
+* Prioritize & highlight specified fields

 **View history of child records on parents**:
 * CRUD History: See when child records were created, deleted, and undeleted on multiple parent records